ml-tooling/ml-workspace/.github/ISSUE_TEMPLATE/02_feature-request.md

 ---

 <!--
-Thanks for requesting a feature for ML Workspace 🙌 ❤️
+Thanks for requesting a feature 🙌 ❤️

-Before opening a new issue, make sure that we do not have any duplicates already open.
+Before opening a new issue, please make sure that we do not have any duplicates already open.
 You can ensure this by searching the issue list for this repository.
 If there is a duplicate, please close your issue and add a comment to the existing issue instead.
 -->

 **Feature description:**